Zalando shopping for further buys, eyes tech firms

-BERLIN Zalando (ZALG.DE) is on the lookout for further acquisitions and partnerships and has technology firms on its shopping list, management board member Rubin Ritter said on Thursday.
+BERLIN May 12 Zalando is on the lookout for further acquisitions and partnerships and has technology firms on its shopping list, management board member Rubin Ritter said on Thursday.

 "We hope we will be able to make some further good acquisitions," Ritter told reporters on a conference call after publishing first-quarter results.